-Soft Shell Crab Recipes
+Soft Shell Crab Recipes and Instruction

 Many consider soft shell crabs to be a delicacy, and a way to enjoy crabs without the arduous task of picking them.
 Soft shells are any crab that has molted within the last 12 hours.
 During that time the shells are soft and papery, so they can be eaten whole, claw to claw.
 Chef Spike Gjerde is the first Baltimore chef to win the James Beard Award for Best Chef: Mid-Atlantic, and was raised in Baltimore.
 He knows his crabs: "Blue crab is really unlike any other crab in the world, thanks to the growing conditions, and the type of estuary we have here," he says.
 "They are superior to any other crab in my opinion."